What happens when you don’t have a solid sales enablement strategy?

 Quicker deals

-When your sales enablement data is integrated with your CRM system, you can easily action every process change — there’s no need to worry about contrasting data sets or to spend time manually updating different software.
+When your sales enablement data is integrated with your CRM, you can keep track of deals and customer data— there’s no need to worry about contrasting data sets or to spend time manually updating different software.

 This means your sales team can spend more time selling than they do on manual data entry.